bretuobay/regus/README.md

-# A collection of utility functions mostly regex utitlies collected and tested for use.
+# A collection of utility functions mostly regex utilities collected and tested for use.

 Clone , install npm packages then, build and test